libxmq/xmq/README.md

 # The same but render to browse_tmp_dn.html and browse it.
 xmq index.html delete //script delete //style br

+# List all hyperlinks in a web page.
+xmq index.html select //a

 # Replace entities with strings you can also --with-text-file=abc
 # which inserts the content safely quoted, or as DOM --with-file=abc.xml
 # where the file has be parseable.